Sedona Mountain Biking Trails

 - Ascent: 1,054’ Descent: -1,054’ High: 4,458’ Low: 3,963’

-- Aerie Loop is a 5.4-mile singletrack loop that is a short, quick ride around Doe Mountain, and is good for beginners or riders with limited time.
-It features a few of the trails in the Dry Creek area with nice flow, slickrock riding, and a few technical sections.
+- Aerie Loop is a 5.4-mile singletrack loop that is a short, quick ride around Doe Mountain in Dry Creek, and is good for beginners or riders with limited time.
+It features a few trails with nice flow, slickrock riding, and a few technical sections.
 The views of the Sedona red rock and Sedona desert are outstanding.

 - Rating: 4.3 (26)